01binary/str1ker/readme.md

 rosrun rosserial_arduino make_libraries.py <Arduino libraries path>
 ```

+> The Arduino libraries are usually in ~/Arduino/libraries

 Compile and upload the ROS node.
 The default launch configuration in `robot.launch` will connect to `/dev/ttyACM0` automatically.